chaosnative/hce-charts/k8s-manifests/percona-mongo/README.md

 - You can configure MongoDB cluster backups to run on a scheduled basis.
 Backups are stored on an external S3-compatible object storage.

-- You can Rely on support for data encryption in transit.
+- You can rely on support for data encryption in transit.

 - You can rely on the self healing capability to automatically recover from failure of a single Percona Server for MongoDB node.